Living in the age of technology, we’re pretty used to seeing people of all ages…

 In today’s 24/7 Internet connected world we are able to spend literally our entire lives online, getting all of the entertainment, news and other information that we need without much effort at all.
 From smart phones to laptops, tablets to PCs, there are literally thousands of channels of communication open at all times, and that means that they’re open to your children as well.

-This has led to quite a bit of parental anxiety, to say the least.
+This has led to quite a bit of parental anxiety about controlling computer usage in children, to say the least.
 Not only do parents have to worry about what their children are watching on TV these days, they also have to worry about the literal fountain of information (good and bad) that’s available on the Internet.
 The question of what your child is viewing, who they are communicating with and what types of information that they have access to is definitely something that should concern every parent.

 Most communication carriers have created technology to address the issue of online parental control.
 They provide programs and devices that give parents control over which devices their children have access to and what type of programming that they can view.
 The problem is finding the most effective product or service to use from amongst all of the service providers, parental control options, technologies and so forth.